Master data management

 Why should you implement master data management solutions?

 In businesses or organizations – especially large ones – having multiple sources of information is a widespread issue that can easily result in very high costs.
 Data changes over time, and this makes it easy for it to get out of sync.
-Once this happens, the data begins to degrade, getting out of sync and becoming fragmented, inaccurate, incomplete and inconsistent.
+Once this happens, it begins to degrade, becoming fragmented, inaccurate, incomplete, and inconsistent.

 As the data degrades, the people who use it will begin to lose trust in it.
-And if they do not, they will continue to use data that is incorrect, which will ultimately lead to errors that can have great consequences for the business.
+If they continue to use inaccurate data, it can lead to costly errors with serious consequences for the business.

-• Sending email offers twice to the same person
+- Sending the same email offer multiple times to the same person

-• Distributing emails that include incorrect names, customer information or other personal details
+- Distributing emails containing incorrect names, customer details, or other personal information

-• Offering irrelevant discounts based on incorrect geography or purchase history
+- Offering irrelevant discounts based on incorrect location or purchase history

 These errors won’t just irritate your customers: they are likely to eventually turn them away from what you have to offer.
 This will cost you sales, which will damage your profits.
 Ultimately, it will also mar the reputation of your business.